R2Bleep2/php-code/README.md

 ```

 ## Testing
-There are test cases in the file "CodeTest.php".
-With the "Code.php" module installed, run this file as a PHP script on the command line.
+There are test cases in the file "Code0.0.0Test.php".
+With the "Code0.0.0.php" module installed, run this file as a PHP script on the command line.

 In [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), when in the same directory as the test file, type the following: